CMSgov/design-system/rfcs/2021-11-22-design-tokens.md

 ### Other Notes

 - There are several ways to transform values from one format to another.
 If we agree on standard units (`px`, `rem`, `rgb`) for each token type, we can utilize Sass Mixins to transform these values to other types dynamically.
 [A CodePen example](https://codepen.io/jakob-e/pen/AHunv).
+Another option would be to integrate some of the patterns used by the USWDS for [handling units like REM](https://designsystem.digital.gov/design-tokens/typesetting/overview/).
 - There are many tickets currently in the backlog that would be resolved with this work automatically.

 ### Questions and Requested Feedback